wp-plugins/what-template-am-i-using/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Visit front end of your site.

+== Screenshots ==

+1. The sidebar and all panels are open.
+2. You can click on the arrow to the right of each label to open or close the panel.
+You can also sort the panels to be in the order you want.
+The open status and sort order are saved to your user account.
+3. You can click the X button to remove the sidebar from the page and to not show it in the future.
+You can turn it back on with a checkbox on your profile page.

 == Changelog ==

+= 0.1.10 =
+* Compatibility updates for WordPress 3.1.

+= 0.1.9 =
+* Minor bug fix on Panel activation
+* Simplified openToggle JavaScript

 = 0.1.8 =
 * Added Theme panel